top of page

 When merging art with marketing, several challenges may surface.

-1. **Risk of Overshadowing:** There's a risk that marketing might overshadow the art itself.
-The focus could shift from the art's message to its marketability, potentially diluting its essence.
+1. **Risk of Overshadowing:** There's a risk that marketing might take on more time and attention then the art itself.
+The focus could shift from the painting to its marketability, potentially sabotaging any growth.

-2. **Pressure to Conform:** Artists may feel pressured to conform their artwork to market demands, potentially compromising their creativity and authenticity.
+2. **Pressure to Conform:** Artists may feel pressured to conform their artwork to market demands, potentially compromising their creativity.

-3. **Over-commercialization:** Over-commercialization could lead to a depreciation of the art’s intrinsic value, reducing it to mere commodity status.
+3. **Over-commercialization:** Over-commercialization could lead to a depreciation of the art’s intrinsic value.

 Creative Approaches to Unleashing Creativity